So you want to start a blog, but you’re not quite sure how to choose a profitable blog topic.

 Niche marketing is aimed at being a big fish in a small pond instead of being a small fish in a big pond

-The idea of having a niche is that if you target your blog towards a smaller market, you’ll be more likely to solve their problems well as opposed to giving out one-size-fits-all solutions and advice.
+So, the idea of having a niche is that if you target your blog towards a smaller market, you’ll be more likely to solve their problems well as opposed to just giving out one-size-fits-all solutions and advice that don’t really help anyone.

-It means there is no one answer, but I can help you figure it out.
+It means there is no one answer, but I can help you figure it out for you.
 Let me start with two stories.

 Get to Know Your Audience by Experimenting with Different Topics